andrewgstanton/nostr-signal-filter/README.md

 - `nostr_fetch_latest.py`: fetches your **latest post or long-form article**, formats it cleanly, and shortens any links for easy reposting (LinkedIn, Facebook, etc.)
 - `nostr_fetch_article.py`: fetches your **post or long-form article**, by NoteID (either an nevent1 (for note) or naddr1 (for article), formats it cleanly, and shortens any links for easy reposting (LinkedIn, Facebook, etc.)
 - `shorten_links_in_text.py` shorten links in a post
+- `format_profile.py` takes your raw text profile.txt and outputs clean marked-down sutiable for github bio or nostr

 ---